1954 Utah Utes football team

-The 1954 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Skyline Conference during the 1954 college football season.
-In their fifth season under head coach Jack Curtice, the Redskins compiled an overall record of 4–7 with a mark of 3–3 against conference opponents, tying for fourth place in the Skyline.
+The 1954 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Skyline Conference during the 1954 college football season.
+In their fifth season under head coach Jack Curtice, the Utes compiled an overall record of 4–7 with a mark of 3–3 against conference opponents, tying for fourth place in the Skyline.